p990r/markerbasedar/README.md

 # Marker Based Augmented Reality
 >This is a basic marker based Augmented Reality software built with Python.
-A marker image is tracked in order to trigger and display a virtual image where it is located.
+A marker image is tracked in order to trigger and display an image where it is located.

 ## Dependencies